RobertBonagura/CS213-Program1/README.md

 git push origin <branch-name>
 ```

-Reminder, we should try to avoid saying `git push origin master`.It is good practice to NEVER push to master.
+Reminder, we should try to avoid executing `git push origin master`.
+It is good practice to NEVER push to master.
 We can think of the master branch as our shared branch, that will only contain changes we agree on together.

-Instead, in the `git push` command, you can create a new branch on the remote repo.
+Instead, with the `git push` command, you can create a new branch on the remote repo.
 I like to name the remote branch after the branch im pushing from locally.

 For instance, you can use
 ```